metabase/metabase/docs/administration-guide/06-collections.md

 ![Permissions](images/collections/collection-permissions.png)

-If you want to see the bigger picture of what permissions your user groups have for all your collections, jut click the link that says `See all collection permissions`.
+If you want to see the bigger picture of what permissions your user groups have for all your collections, just click the link that says `See all collection permissions`.
 You'll see a table with your user groups along the top and all your collections down along the left.
 Click the `View collections` link under any collection that contains more collections to zoom in and see its contents:

 ![Full permissions grid](images/collections/permission-grid.png)